bruno-camara/faircorp/README.md

-# faircorp
+# Faircorp
-Backend developped in Spring (Java) for the Web Programming course at École des Mines de Saint-Étienne
+Backend developed in Spring (Java) for the Web Programming course at École des Mines de Saint-Étienne

+## Specifications
+The application manages a Building.
+There are 4 main classes:
+- Building
+- Rooms
+- Heaters
+- Windows

+Each class has its own methods and properties.

+## Security
+To access all the functionalities:
+- Username: admin
+- Password: myPassword

+To regular users:
+- Username: user
+- Password: myPassword

+## Deploy
+The application is deployed using a cloud service called Clever Cloud.

+The following link leads to the app: https://faircorp-bruno-camara.cleverapps.io